-2016 marks the 125th year since the Consecration of St Paul’s Cathedral Melbourne.
-During the year the Cathedral will host a variety of Anniversary Events:
+2016 marked the 125th year since the Consecration of St Paul’s Cathedral Melbourne.

 From the Dean

 Our beautiful Cathedral is a wonderful landmark at the heart of Melbourne: it’s at once timeless and yet anchored in the present.
 It both reflects a tradition of prayer that extends back to the earliest beginnings of Christian life and yet looks forward.
 It is given shape by the architecture and art of the high Middle Ages, upheld by the engineering accomplishments of the nineteenth and twentieth centuries and is filled with the prayers of the present day.
 I give thanks for our forebears whose vision and determination, munificence and skill, led to the completion and consecration of St Paul’s Cathedral 125 years ago.